 There is some truth to the idea that sex work could ultimately lead to mental illness.

 The work is isolating, and the socially-imposed shame can be hard to bear sometimes.
 We are constantly fighting against misconceptions and judgment.
 That would tire anyone out.
 But frankly, the same can be said for many alternative work opportunities.
 People are afraid of what they don’t understand, and judging those things makes them feel better about themselves.
-Such is human nature.

 As in my case.
 The flexibility it offers is extremely valuable to someone whose brain makes living in the world a little more challenging.
-We get to go our own pace, make our own rules, and live our life on our own terms.
+We get to go our own pace, make our own rules, and live life on our own terms.
 I mean, we’re just talking about self employment now, but the idea is the same.
 In my mind there is no disparity.

 I also wondered about the effect that engaging with sex workers might have on clients.